dusrdev/PdfTool/README.md

 ## Installation

-This application is made to be extremely portable thus it is compiled to be a single file executable, all you need is to download the latest version from [Releases](https://github.com/dusrdev/PdfTool/releases) and run it, if the client pc has no archive extractor, you can also download the .exe version
+This application is made to be extremely portable thus it is compiled to be a single file executable, all you need is to download the latest version from [Releases](https://github.com/dusrdev/PdfTool/releases) and run it, the lighest option is `framework-dependent` which depends on the computer having .NET 6 runtime installed.
+If it is not installed already, launching the app should prompt you to install it and take you the official microsoft download page.
+But, in most active and updated windows installation, you probably already have it installed as many other applications use it as well.

+* As of version 1.0.3 the direct executable download option is no longer available as the addition of the configuration file to save user settings requires the application to be packaged with 1 more file.